7/50 as a Decimal: A thorough look

 Method 2: Converting to an Equivalent Fraction with a Denominator of 10, 100, 1000, etc.

 This method involves finding an equivalent fraction where the denominator is a power of 10 (10, 100, 1000, and so on).
-This is because converting a fraction with a denominator that is a power of 10 to a decimal is very easy.
+Worth adding: this is because converting a fraction with a denominator that is a power of 10 to a decimal is very easy.
 We simply place the numerator after the decimal point, with the number of decimal places equal to the number of zeros in the denominator.

 Let's apply this method to 7/50: